sinelaw/infernu/docs/type-system.md

 ## Overview

+Infernu is a type checker for JavaScript.
+Since JavaScript is dynamically and weakly typed, it makes no sense to talk about "type errors" in arbitrary JavaScript code.
+Consequently Infernu makes assumptions about the code and expects it to follow certain rules that are not required by plain JavaScript (for example, implicit coercions such as `3 + 'a'` are not allowed.)

 Infernu's type system is designed for writing dynamic-looking code in a safe statically type-checked environment.
 Type annotations are not required (though they would be nice to support, for various reasons).
 Instead, Infernu *infers* the types of expressions by examining the code.
 If the inferred types contradict each other, Infernu reports the contradiction as an error.

-To make type inference possible and the type system useful for detecting bugs, Infernu places restrictions on JS programs that are otherwise valid.
-In other words, Infernu is a **subset of JavaScript** by nature of its static type system.
+Infernu places restrictions on JS programs that are otherwise valid.
+In other words, Infernu is a **subset of JavaScript**.

-Fortunately, with a good type system the restriction can be small.
-On the other hand, unfortunately, supporting more and more dynamic idioms safely requires an increasingly complicated type system.
 Infernu tries to strike a balance between type system complexity and dynamic-style coding flexibility.

-Currently, Infernu doesn't support user-defined types.
-The types described later are all built-in types.
-They correspond to built-in JavaScript types.

 **Notation:** Concrete types are capitalized; type variables are lowercase letters (a, b, c, etc.)